 Data services for students

-We offer a special student fee for researchers who support students that would like to analyse the Lifelines dataset for a specific study aim or research question.
+We offer a special student fee for researchers who support students (bachelor or master) that would like to analyse the Lifelines dataset for a specific study aim or research question.
 This can be within an existing Lifelines project or the PI can apply for a new project, together with the student.

 How to apply for a student Workspace user

 Please fill out an application or amendment form if you want to request for a student Workspace user.
-You can start your application here or fill out the amendment form, you can download from our how to apply webpage (go to step 3).
+You can start a new application here.
+For the amendment form, go to step 3 on our how to apply webpage.